Why do you need to budget for a baby?

 Add these together, and subtract the total from your monthly earnings, for a better view of the disposable income you’ll have during pregnancy.

 Consider whether you can make any short-term savings by reducing or cutting out non-essential expenses.

 A proper examination of your bank statements can be a real eye-opener.
 All those small but recurring payments – lunch at work, the unused gym membership or Netflix subscription – can soon add up.

 Find out more: best ways to save money

 4. Apply for benefits you’re entitled to

 There’s a variety of support available to parents, so make sure you’re claiming everything you can to ease the strain on your budget.

 For example, the Sure Start Maternity Grant is a one-off government payment of £500 that can help with the cost of having a child.
-It's available to new parents that receive certain benefits.
+It's available to new parents who receive certain benefits.

-In Scotland you can apply for the Pregnancy and Baby Payment which pays £600 for your first child, and then £300 for any other children.
+In Scotland, you can apply for the Best Start Grant which pays a one-off payment of £606 for your first child and then £303 for any other children.